 Under state law, the maximum speed on Texas roadways is generally 70 mph, but the Texas Transportation Commission may set a speed limit of 75, 80, or even 85 mph if that speed is determined to be safe and reasonable after an engineering study, according to Texas Department of Transportation.

 With such high-speed limits, Texans aren’t afraid to put the pedal to the metal – and hundreds of drivers are ticketed each year for speeding.
 In 2018, the fastest ticketed motorist was the driver of a 2003 Porsche 911 who was stopped for doing 166 mph in a 75 mph zone on I-40 in rural Carson County which raises an interesting question: Can Texans’ lead foot land them behind bars?

 The short answer: You can’t be arrested for “speeding,” but there are other offenses a driver could be charged with stemming from excessive speed.
 Speeding, itself, is one of three traffic offenses in Texas for which arrest in not permitted.
 Instead, officers make arrests for racing on a highway and reckless driving.

-Reckless driving is an offense under Texas Transportation Code.
-A broadly written statute, Section 545.401 of the Transportation Code makes it illegal to drive a vehicle “in willful or wanton disregard for the safety of persons or property.”
+Reckless driving is an offense under the Texas Transportation Code.
+A broadly written statute, section 545.401 of the Transportation Code makes it illegal to drive a vehicle “in willful or wanton disregard for the safety of persons or property.”
 Reckless Driving is a misdemeanor punishable by up to 30 days in jail and a fine of up to $200.
 Officers can and do make arrests for excessive or dangerous speeds under this statute.